vigneshavm/Interview-questions/Javascript1.md

 <br>

-### How do you access the index of an element in an array during iteration?
+### index of an element in an array during iteration

 <!-- Update here: /questions/how-do-you-access-the-index-of-an-element-in-an-array-during-iteration/en-US.mdx -->